Diplomatic missions

 Customs requirements:

-Unlimited amounts of foreign currency may be imported, but it must be declared when entering the country.
-Items for personal use are not subject to customs duty.
-The export of local currency of up to 50 Pula (P) is permitted.
-Exported foreign currency cannot exceed the imported amounts.
+The import of an unlimited amount of foreign currency is allowed, but it must be declared upon entry into the country.
+Items for personal use are not taxed.
+Export of local currency up to Pula 50 (P) is allowed.
+The foreign currency exported may not exceed the amount imported on entry.

 Road traffic: